frnsimoes/frnsimoes.github.io/content/cooking/strace-print.md

 We actually had physical terminals in the early days of computing, and even before.
 For example, stock tickers were 'electro-mechanical machines consisting of a typewriter, a long pair of wires, and a ticker tape printer, designed to distribute stock prices over long distances in real time'[^1].
 Later, the Telex network[^2] was developed, enabling the transmission of messages via teleprinters over telephone lines.

-Teletypes were *devices*, external physical tools, with a keyboard, wires, and screen, used to write something to be send to another location.
+Teletypes were *devices*, external physical tools, used to write something to be send to another location.
 They got extinct, but the "teletype as a device" didn't.

 But how does the teletype's keyboard sends words to the teletype screen?
 Imagine a phrase is being typed: "hello from new york city"; at what moment should the teletype send the message?
 How does it know it is complete?
 The terminal has two modes: *cooked* (!!!) mode and *raw* mode.
 What's the difference?
-Raw mode works like this:

-- Input is delivered to the application immediately, without waiting for a new line (`\n`, remember?).
+- In raw mode, the input is delivered to the application immediately, without waiting for a new line (`\n`, remember?).
 - Special characters (such as backspace) are not pre-processed (so if the user typed AB<BACKSPACE>C, raw mode interprets it as is).
 - Line editing features are disabled.

 **buffering modes?**

 New lines, as we saw, are used as delimiters to signal that the message is ready to be consumed.
-This subtle pratice from the early days arrived to our days translated by the notion of *buffering modes*.
+This practical habit arrived to our days translated by the notion of *buffering modes*.

 We have three main buffering modes: line, blocking and non-blocking.
 This is not a Python specific feature.
 It's in the C standard library.
 The system call `setvbuf` is called behind the scenes whenever an I/O function (including `write(2)`) from libc is called; the OS handles the buffering and we are free to not care much about this.
 From manpage: